SneakingShadow/Miniature-Blocks/README.md

 # Miniature-Blocks
-Another mod for placing miniature functional blocks into the world, with some nifty features for interaction between small and large blocks.
+Just another mod for placing miniature functional blocks into the world, with some nifty features for interaction between small and large blocks.